tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 This guide covers how to configure **TezSign** (hardware signer) to work seamlessly with **Tezbake**.

 - **Security First:** TezSign ensures your baking keys remain secure on hardware and never leave the device.
-- **Prerequisites:** You must have a supported TezSign device ready..
+- **Prerequisites:** You must have a supported TezSign device ready.

 > ⚠️ **Disclaimer**: TezSign is provided without any guarantee; use it at your own risk.